angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_financial_industry_1.md

 The most commonly used methods for analyzing network graph are **Path lengh**, **centrality**, **Global Clustering Coefficient(GCC)**, **Local Clustering Coefficient(LCC).** and so on.

-Let's take a look at the basic concepts one by one.
+I will not explain everything above, but you can get the information you need through Google.

+I will be able to explain just one of these, which is **Local & Global Clustering Coefficient**.

-First, `Local Clustering Coefficient(LCC)`refers to the `Connection` between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.
+`Local Clustering Coefficient(LCC)`refers to the `Connection` between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.

 + **Sample data**